Tylenol Autism Lawsuit

 Despite the drug’s unknown mechanism of action, acetaminophen has long been marketed to pregnant women as the safest pain reliever and fever-reducing drug for use during pregnancy.
 As a result, Tylenol is used by more pregnant women than any other over-the-counter drug.

-Medical Literature on Tylenol and Baby Food
+Medical Literature on Tylenol ASD and ADHD

 Over the past decade, a growing body of scientific studies has raised increasingly more and greater concerns about the correlation between prenatal acetaminophen exposure and adverse neurodevelopmental outcomes, including autism.